 If you have an employee who seems constantly exhausted, take note: He or she may suffer from chronic fatigue syndrome (CFS).
 And under the newly revised Americans with Disabilities Act (ADA), that person could be deemed “disabled” and entitled to reasonable work accommodations.

-Case in Point: Lorin Netterville was diagnosed with CFS in the late 1980s, but she’d lived symptom-free for many years.
+Case in Point: Lorin Netterville was diagnosed with CFS in the late 1980s, but she had lived symptom-free for many years.
 That ended soon after she began work as an administrative aide for Chevron.
-She suffered a relapse of her CFS, whose symptoms include joint pain, inability to concentrate and excessive fatigue.
+She suffered a relapse of her CFS, whose symptoms include joint pain, inability to concentrate and excessive fatigue after ordinary tasks.

-Netterville asked for , which was granted.
+Netterville asked for two accommodations.
+First, she asked for leave, which was granted.
 Second, she asked for permission to take more frequent breaks and to alternate job tasks.
-Chevron never responded to her second request.
+Chevron never responded to the second request.

-Eventually, Netterville was terminated for allegedly misrepresenting her medical history on a pre-hire questionnaire because she failed to state that she’d been diagnosed with CFS.
+Eventually, Netterville was terminated for allegedly misrepresenting her medical history on a...(register to read more)